-Connect the cold water supply using 3/4 inch National Pipe Thread "NPT" to the BLUE cold water connection on either the top or side of the water heater.
+Connect the cold water supply using 3/4 inch National Pipe Thread ("NPT") to the BLUE cold water connection on the top side of the water heater.

 To avoid damaging gaskets in the flex lines, use a second wrench at the hot and cold nipples to counter torque when installing or removing water connections.
 DO NOT overtighten.